SciKit-Surgery/PythonTemplate/README.rst

 Python Template is a Cookiecutter template for creating a python project.
-When used with `Cookiecutter`_ Python Template will create a fully working python "Hello world" project with unit tests, GitHub Actions/GitLab CI, linting, PyPi distribution and sphinx documentation.
+When used with `Cookiecutter`_ Python Template will create a fully working python "Hello world" project with unit tests, GitHub Actions, linting, PyPi distribution and sphinx documentation.

 Purpose
 ~~~~~~~
 Python Template was developed by the  `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_,
-to assist researchers in the development of small but well engineered stofware components.
+to assist researchers in the development of small but well engineered software components.
 It has been
 widely used in the development of `scikit-surgery`_, but can be used as a starting point for any
 Python project.
 The template supports and encourages well engineered software by helping researchers with